tvdboom/ATOM/docs_sources/user_guide/predicting.md

 the memory.

 !!! warning
-    The prediction attributes for the [score][] method return atom's metric score on that set, not the metric returned by sklearn's score method for estimators.
-Use the method's [`metric`][score-metric] parameter to calculate a different metric.
+    The prediction attributes for the `score` method return atom's metric score on that set, not the metric returned by sklearn's score method for estimators.
+Use the method's `metric` parameter to calculate a different metric.

 !!! note
     The `predict_proba` method of some meta-estimators for [multioutput tasks][]